NHSDigital/integration-adaptor-nhais/README.md

 files for each example:

 * `<example-id>.fhir.json`: The JSON message published into the Inbound Supplier MQ.
-* `<example-id>.edifact.dat`: The EDIFACT file from an NHAIS instance to the adaptor
+* `<example-id>.edifact.dat`: The EDIFACT file from an PCRM/NHAIS instance to this adaptor
 * `<example-id>.txt`: (If provided) a textual description of the transaction
 * `<example-id>.recep.dat`: The RECEP file sent back to NHAIS in receipt of the inbound transaction.
 RECEP is not a GP system concern.